cdent/tslider/README.md

   subs.
 Space goes "next", whatever that might be.
 * Slides can be HTML or something that is rendered to HTML, they are retrieved as JSON, render is used if present.
-* Slide notes go in the same tiddler, anything below <hr> is notes (assuming this selects okay).
+* Slide notes go in the same tiddler, anything below &lt;hr&gt; is notes (assuming this selects okay).